Massipssa/Docs/tests/bbd_tdd.md

 - Test types
   - Unit
+  - **Integration:**
+    - Focus integrating different layers of the application, that means no mocking is involved
+    - Ideally, they should be keep separated from unit tests and should not run along with unit tests
-  - Integration
+    - Two types
         - Component
         - System
             - To realize test we can use for example in memory databases
   - Functional